Summer’s here! Cookouts, going to the shore, road trips, heat, and humidity!

 Yup, it’s time for heat and humidity.
 Around our New Jersey area, hot and humid weather is a part of summer just like water, ice, cotton candy, and sunburns.

-Using a dehumidifier will help keep your house cool, even with an air conditioner.
+Using a dehumidifier will help keep your house cool, even with air conditioning in West Milford.
 If you have humid areas in your home, like your basement, a dehumidifier will help keep the humidity level down.
 It’ll also help keep mold and mildew from forming.
 Another tip is to leave the vent fan on in your bathroom on longer after taking a shower.
 It’ll vent the heat and moisture out of the bathroom and keep it out of the rest of the house.
 Leaving it on for about 15-20 minutes or so should do it.
 They don’t use much electricity so leaving it on a little longer will have little to no impact on your monthly bill.